 In New Jersey, "delinquency" refers to any offense committed by a person less than 18 years old, which if committed by an adult, would be a violation of a criminal statute or ordinance.
 Our attorneys work tirelessly to protect your client from undesirable outcomes such as incarceration and formal probation.
 If a juvenile commits a particularly serious offense, the Code of Juvenile Justice allows a prosecutor to move the case from Family Court, where delinquency matters are heard, to the Criminal Court, where adult matters are prosecuted.
 If this happens, the juvenile would receive the exact same sentences as an adult who has committed the same offense, up to and including New Jersey State Prison.
 This should be avoided at all costs, and our attorneys will fight for you to prevent this.

-William J. Shipers and Kelley W. Lavery would be happy to discuss your juvenile delinquency matter.
+William J. Shipers is available to to discuss your juvenile delinquency matter.

 DWI?
 Traffic violations?
 Simple Assault?
 Possession of Marijuana under 50 grams?
 Schedule an appointment at Shamy, Shipers & Lonski, P.C.
 We have tested experience defending clients in municipal court who have been charged with driving under the influence, traffic violations, simple assault, criminal trespass, possession of marijuana under 50 grams, shoplifting, minor theft charges, harassment, local ordinance violations, and other disorderly persons offenses.
 DWI charges carry some of the most serious penalties, including loss of driving privileges and possible incarceration.
 Contact our firm immediately for a consultation and to retain one of our attorneys to defend you vigorously in municipal court.

-William J. Shipers, Kelley W. Lavery, and Darren M. Pfeil are experienced municipal court attorneys.
+William J. Shipers and Darren M. Pfeil are experienced municipal court attorneys.

 Accidents and injuries can occur at nearly any time -- at work, while driving a car, while crossing the street or even when using a seemingly safe product.
 If you or a loved one was injured due to someone else's negligence or inattention, you might be entitled to recover monetary compensation.
 Contact our firm to learn more about your legal options through a personal injury lawsuit.
 We are tenacious in dealing with the liable party's insurance carrier as well as representing our clients in court.
 It is our goal to recover monetary damages for lost wages, medical bills, and property damages, as well as maximizing compensation for pain and suffering.
 Personal injury cases we handle include: motor vehicle accidents, construction accidents, hazardous or dangerous products, nursing home abuse, products liability, premises liability, traumatic brain injuries, slip-and-fall accidents, and dog bites.